 On the Create backend service panel, in the Name box, enter

 Under New backend, use the default values except for the following:

 When you're finished updating values, click Create.
 The New Classic HTTP(S) load balancer panel reappears.

-Click Host and path rules to load the default values.
+Click Routing rules to load the default values.
 You don't need to add any rules.

 Click Frontend configuration.
 Use the default values except for the following:

 IP address: click Create IP address